 These forms are currently in use, and are available on the Forms page of our website.

 The President proposes to change Schedule 1 to the Rules by adding service requirements for the two new forms.

 In addition, the President is proposing to delete Note 1 to Rule 31(1) of the Rules.

 Rule 31 deals with applications for protected action ballot orders.
 Note 1 to Rule 31(1) says that if the Australian Electoral Commission (AEC) is to be the protected action ballot agent, the copy of the application for a protected action ballot order served on the AEC should be accompanied by a completed information form, which in 2016 could be viewed on the AEC website.

 The AEC has advised that it no longer requires an information form to be completed, so Note 1 is no longer needed.

-Any comments or feedback on the proposed changes should be emailed to email@example.com by close of business on Monday 18 October 2021.
+Comments or feedback on the proposed changes closed on Monday 18 October 2021.